-The Mode S communication protocols are defined in such a way that the Comm-A, B, C, and D protocols are completely independent.
+The Mode S communication protocols are defined in such a way that the Comm-A, B, uplink ELM and downlink ELM protocols are completely independent.
 This means that delivery activity for the different message types can be freely interleaved without restriction.
-If the multisite protocol is used, it is possible for the Comm-B, C, and D reservation to be granted to three different sites.
+If the multisite protocol is used, it is possible for Comm-B, uplink ELM, and downlink ELM reservations to be granted to three different sites.